debampl/PermXCT/README.md

 >Update file name path in `MATLAB` file `mainblockMeshDict_UD_from_XCT_parallel.m` in `/yourpath/home/Permeability/CodeBlockMeshMatlab`

 ## Install dependencies
 1. `Install Python libraries`: Use pip install in the designated Anaconda environment.
-Please take a look at the requirement.txt file.
+Please take a look at the requirements.txt file.
 2. `Install dxchange`: Locate the dxchange folder in download and extract.
 Execute `cd /yourpath/home/download/dxchange` and `pip install .` inside same Anaconda environment.
 3. `Install DREAM3D`: Unzip the dream3D_pipeline.zip from the Zenodo link in the WSL Linux environment.
 It will have `DREAM3D/bin/PipelineRunner` which is called from the shell script to run DREAM3D pipeline.
 4. `Install OpenFOAM`: Download OpenFOAM V2212 from "https://www.openfoam.com/news/main-news/openfoam-v2212"